youwen5/web/routes/+now.typ

 )

 This is my #link("https://nownownow.com/about")[now page].
-It's supposed to be a public answer to "what have you been up to lately"?
+It's supposed to be a public answer to #quote[what have you been up to lately?]

 = Whereabouts